 The two gathering crew skills that go with Cybertech crafting are Underworld Trading and Scavenging, which allow you to gather the materials to craft Cybertech items, so go speak to the Underworld Trading and Scavenging trainers in the next room, which is marked by the symbol of a hologram star.

 Free-to-play and Preferred Accounts: If you are on a free-to-play account, you can only choose one crew skill per character, so you might instead take Cybertech on one character, and Scavenging on another and have them work together, for a total of four character per server.
-If you’re a former subscriber, you’ll have two crew skill slots available but you can get a third unlocked by using a referral code, I’ve linked mine in the description of this video, and if you’re a subscriber you naturally have 3 crew skill slots unlocked per character, so you can take all three complementary crew skills, Scavenging, Underworld Trading and Cybertech all on one character.
+If you’re a former subscriber, you’ll have two crew skill slots available, and if you’re a subscriber you naturally have 3 crew skill slots unlocked per character, so you can take all three complementary crew skills, Scavenging, Underworld Trading and Cybertech all on one character.
 The other major difference if you are not a subscriber you will only be able to queue one crafted item up at a time – as a subscriber, you can set your companion to craft five items in a row.

 How to Start Crafting with Cybertech